TnTomato/python-tutorial/README.rst

 Python, feel free to learn python and have a nice time here.
 Or if you are an old hand, just feel free to attack me!

+This tutorial is based on my own learning path.
+After finishing all chapters, you will be able to build any easy python project on your own.

+Python is easy to learn but difficult to master.
+As a very beginner, it's vital to consolidate the foundation.
+For further consideration, the more solid the foundation is, the higher you stand, the farther you see.

 Tips: Clone this repo and run any example.

 Chapters